 Home affordability can be measured by dividing the median home value by the median household income.
 A ratio below 2 or 3 is usually affordable.
 Berks County’s ratio in 2014-18 was 2.8, similar to the state and below the nation.
 While this suggests that homes in Berks County are generally affordable, affordability at the county level has declined since 2000, when the ratio was 2.7.

 Housing also is generally more affordable for all racial and ethnic groups in Berks County than at the state and national levels.
-The ratios were lower for Asian Americans (2.3) than for Hispanics, whites (both 2.6) and African Americans (2.8).
+The ratios were lower for Asian Americans (2.4) than for Hispanics and African Americans (both 2.4) and whites (2.5) in 2013-17.

 However, renters in Berks County may face difficulties paying for housing.
 The federal Department of Housing and Urban Development’s guideline for affordability says that rent should consume no more than 30% of a household’s income.
 In 2014-18, renters in Berks spent 33% of their income on rent, slightly more than the state and nation.